 I made a vegetarian version out of sheer laziness, but if you’re a carnivore try using chicken broth in place of the water for more flavor oomph (I’ve had a cold and apparently, mixing chicken base into hot water to make broth just takes too much energy).

 You can adjust the heat by adjusting the amount of cayenne pepper.
-The heat comes from the cayenne pepper, not the chili powder, which is generally mild.
+The brand of chili powder I use is completely mild, so all the heat comes from the cayenne.
 So, if you want the sauce mild, either leave out the cayenne or use less.
 I used 1/4 tsp and it only had a slight kick – kind of like medium salsa.

 Now on to the good stuff!

 - 2 Tbsp vegetable oil $0.10